 Adopts the following Conservation and Management Measure (CMM) in accordance with Article 7 of the Convention:

-Commission Members and Cooperating non-Contracting Parties (CNCPs) shall ensure that vessels flying their flag shall:
+[For the NPFC managed fisheries,] Commission Members and Cooperating non-Contracting Parties (CNCPs) [should] shall [take necessary measures to] ensure that vessels flying their flag [and operating in the Convention area] shall:

-complete an accurate electronic log of every fishing day that it spends fishing for fisheries resources managed by the NPFC;
+complete an accurate [log, preferably via electronic means] [paper/electronic] log of every fishing day that it spends fishing for fisheries resources managed by the NPFC;

-include in the electronic log the information required on interactions with non-target and associated or dependent species, in accordance with relevant CMMs;
+[include in the [paper/electronic] log the information required on interactions with non-target and associated or dependent species, in accordance with relevant CMMs;]

-enter in the electronic log at the end of the day the main activity of the day, including for days with no catches.
+enter in the [paper/electronic] log at the end of the day the main activity of the day, including for days with no catches.

-Commission Members and CNCPs shall ensure that data referred to in paragraph 1 are collected by their vessels in accordance with the operational characteristics of each fishing method as described in Annexes 1 to 8 as minimum standards.
-Commission Members and CNCPs shall make these data available to the NPFC Scientific Committee for scientific purposes, in accordance with applicable confidentiality requirements.
+Commission Members and CNCPs shall ensure that data referred to in paragraph 1 are [collected][reported] by their vessels in accordance with the operational characteristics of each fishing method as described in Annexes 1 to 8 as minimum standards.
+Commission Members and CNCPs shall make [the relevant data] [these data] available to the NPFC Scientific Committee for scientific purposes, in accordance with [the format agreed by the Commission based on the advice of the Scientific Committee] [applicable [domestic] confidentiality requirements.]

-Commission Members and CNCPs shall require each vessel referred to in paragraph 1 to provide the information referred to in paragraph 2 to their relevant national authority or designated institution in accordance with their laws and regulations but no later than [15 days] after the end of a tripand, where applicable, [15 days] after the end of every transhipment event at sea;
+Commission Members and CNCPs shall require each vessel referred to in paragraph 1 to provide the information referred to in paragraph 2 to their relevant [national][to the relevant] authority or designated institution [of the Commission Member or CNCP] in accordance with their laws and regulations [but] [as soon as practicable but] no later than [15 days] after the end of a trip [and, where applicable, [15 days] after the end of every transhipment event at sea];

-Commission Members and CNCPs shall require each vessel referred to in paragraph 1 to keep an accurate and unaltered original or copy of the required information pertaining to the current trip on board the vessel at all times during the course of a trip.
+Commission Members and CNCPs shall require each vessel referred to in paragraph 1 to keep an accurate and [unaltered original or copy] of the required information pertaining to the current trip on board the vessel at all times during the course of a trip.

 Commission Members and CNCPs fishing for fisheries resources managed by the NPFC shall ensure that for each calendar year, annual catch totals raised to live weight (the weight of the whole fish as caught, prior to any processing, i.e. before gutting, heading, or removal of other part) for all species/species groups caught in the Convention Area during that year are collated as described in Annex 8.
 Commission Members and CNCPs shall provide by 30th June, their previous year’s (January to December) annual catch totals raised to “live” weight for all species/ species groups caught.

-Commission Members and CNCPs are encouraged to provide annual catch data (as described in Annex 8) for all the NPFC straddling stocks/priority species caught in the area under their jurisdiction adjacent to the Convention Area.
+Commission Members and CNCPs are encouraged to provide annual catch data (as described in [Annex 8]) for [the NPFC [straddling stocks/]priority species] caught in the area under their jurisdiction adjacent to the Convention Area.

-Data collected and described under Annex 8 shall be stored, accessed, used and disseminated by the Secretariat of NPFC in accordance with the NPFC Data Sharing and Data Security Protocol.
+[The storage, access, use and dissemination of ]Data collected and described under Annex 8 shall be [in accordance with the NPFC Data Sharing and Data Security Protocol] stored, accessed, used and disseminated by the Secretariat of NPFC in accordance with the NPFC Data Sharing and Data Security Protocol.

 The Scientific Committee will advise the Commission regarding existing or emerging needs for further improving NPFC data collection, verification, reporting and exchange processes needed to strengthen the robustness of scientific assessments or to reduce uncertainties in scientific advice for NPFC stocks.